-Marketing and promotion of export and value-adding opportunities for NT agricultural products (NT)
+Marketing and promotion of export and value-adding opportunities for NT agricultural products (NT) Period of implementation: 1996-1998.

 Market and promotion activities of the Northern Territory Government.
 Half allocated to K1, other half to K2.

 Marketing and Promotion (Queensland)